seongjaee/15-puzzle-with-python/README.md

 ## Manual

-Use arrow key to move blocks.
+Move the block with arrow key.

+To move blocks in the same row at once, press shift with arrow key.

 Use space bar to restart the game.